DCC-EX/mkdocs-test/docs/installer/01-installer.md

 You may need to turn off your antivirus software before you try to install, or you may be prompted to trust this executable.

 Sometimes our software gets blocked by antivirus applications.
-If you see any errors on the install screen, this is usually the issue.
+If you see any errors on the installation screen, this is usually the issue.

 ## Installing EX-Installer